microsoft/azurelinux/toolkit/docs/building/building.md

 The build system will attempt to minimize rebuilds, but sometimes it is useful to force packages to rebuild, or ignore missing packages.
 Say you want to iterate on the `nano` package, but the `ncurses-devel` package is broken (`ncurses-devel` is a dependency of `nano`)...

-#### DOWNLOAD_SRPMS

-When `DOWNLOAD_SRPMS=y` is set, the local sources and spec files will not be used, and changes will not be reflected in the final packages.

 #### Force Rebuilds

 Adding `PACKAGE_REBUILD_LIST="nano"` will tell the build system to always rebuild `nano.spec` even if it thinks the rpm file is up to date.